tkubica12/MicroHack-AppInnovation/README.md

 Challenge 5 is designed for participants that have time to spare or as follow-up tasks after MicroHack and come in two optional flavors.
 Enterprise flavor is to enhance enterprise-grade security of the solution while Innovation flavor is to implement AI assistant capabilities into our application.

 ## MicroHack tips
 - Use **GitHub Copilot** to help you write code faster and with fewer errors.
-If you do not have GitHub Copilot Business/Enterprise/Pro license, ask facilitator to
+If you do not have GitHub Copilot Business/Enterprise/Pro license, ask facilitator to enable it for you.
 - Take advantage of **Azure documentation** and **samples** to understand how to use different services.
 - Don't hesitate to **ask for help** from your peers or mentors if you get stuck.
 - There are more ways to achieve challenges, but in general we recommend going **step-by-step**, testing along the way and use **repeatable patterns** (Infrastructure as Code).
 - Lab environment comes with Virtual Machine that can be used as **developer station** and has been tested for all challenges.
 You can use other options such as your own device or GitHub Codespaces, but in case of any issues you can always work from this VM.
 - Some components come with their own README.md file in respective folder.
 This might be useful to understand how to run application or what environmental variables are supported.
-- Challenges except for ch05-innovation are designed in a way that you do not have to change any code to succeed.
+- Challenges except for ch05-innovation are designed in a way that **you do not have to change any code to succeed**.

 ### Prerequisites and existing infrastructure
 You must have GitHub account so you can ask for GitHub Copilot license for our session and to fork repository later in challenge 3.